-The proton spin polarization is measured with a continuous-wave NMR system based on the Liverpool Q-meter design [?] and recently upgraded at LANL.
+The deuteron spin polarization is measured with a continuous-wave NMR system based on the Liverpool Q-meter design [120] and recently upgraded by LANL/UVA.
 The Q-meter works as part of a circuit with phase sensitivity designed to respond to the change of the impedance in the NMR coil.
 The radio-frequent (RF) susceptibility of the material is inductively coupled to the NMR coil which is part of a series LCR circuit, tuned to the Larmor frequency of the nuclei being probed.
-The output, consisting of a DC level digitized and recorded as a target event [106] in the target data acquisition system.
+The output, consisting of a DC level digitized and recorded as a target event [118] in the target data acquisition system.